YaYaB/finetune-diffusion/README.md

 It is then possible to create a space for testing directly on HuggingFace, you can copy paste the spaces of those two examples for instance and modify the path of the model :)

+Sorry for the latency (several minutes), I may update my HuggingFace account to get a gpu for inference.

 ### Text to One piece
 A diffusion model finetuned on images of all characters from One piece.
 - [Model](https://huggingface.co/YaYaB/sd-onepiece-diffusers-test)